adrienlozano/stephaniewebsite/src/pages/citizenship/australian-citizenship.md

 Becoming an Australian citizen usually involves lodging an application, being interviewed, sitting a test and then attending a citizenship ceremony where you will make the Australian Citizenship Pledge.
 The entire process usually takes several months from lodging your application to attending the ceremony.

-[Contact](/contact) our experienced staff at More Migration TODAY to assess your eligibility for Australian citizenship and to have your application prepared by an experienced migration agent.
+[Contact](/contact) our experienced staff at Moore Migration TODAY to assess your eligibility for Australian citizenship and to have your application prepared by an experienced migration agent.